SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson6_AdvancedLayout/Notes_Lesson6_AdvancedLayouts.md

 - What is a `block formatting context` at awareness level?
   The important thing to understand is that the `block formatting context` contains **everything** inside the element to which it applies, **including floated elements**!

+- Are floated; grid, flex, absolute and relative elements alway removed from the page flow?
+  Are statically positioned elements always part of the page flow?